CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-09-20-error-handling.markdown

 ---

 CHERI platforms in general, and CHERIoT in particular, can turn a lot of bugs that would be silent data corruption into recoverable errors.
-The 'recoverable' part comes from the fact that the error is caught *before* you perform the invalid operation.
+The 'recoverable' part comes from the fact that any error is caught *before* an invalid operation succeeds.

 In [CheriBSD](https://www.cheribsd.org) and the proposed CHERI extensions to POSIX, CHERI faults are delivered as signals.
 In CHERIoT RTOS, we have a similar mechanism.